The Schedule Basis Memorandum: Key Supporting Documentation for a CPM Schedule Analysis

 The schedule basis memorandum is broadly defined as a written document that describes, explains, and details how the CPM schedule was developed at a specific point in time.
 The quality and reliability of the CPM schedule is directly tied to the thoroughness and completeness of the schedule basis memorandum which documents the planning rationales, assumptions, allowances, and exclusions.
 The schedule basis memorandum is a living document that may need updating from time-to-time during the course of a project’s lifecycle when conditions are warranted.

 It is not unusual, however, for a contractor to prepare and submit an overly general or vague schedule basis memorandum that does not provide an adequate level of detail or supporting rationale necessary to fully understand how the CPM schedule was developed.
 In extreme cases, a contractor may not prepare any form of written schedule basis in support of its CPM schedule.
-If a CPM schedule lacks a well-organized and documented schedule basis, then it is possible that legitimate changes to the initial schedule basis plan may be lost and construed as contractor scheduling deficiencies resulting in disputes which could have been avoided.
+If a CPM schedule analysis determines that it lacks a well-organized and documented schedule basis, then it is possible that legitimate changes to the initial schedule basis plan may be lost and construed as contractor scheduling deficiencies resulting in disputes that could have been avoided.

-Large and complex EPC projects contain a number of inherent risks which can negatively affect the success of the project.
+Large and complex EPC projects contain a number of inherent risks that can negatively affect the success of the project.
 Notable issues include overly optimistic labor productivity factors, competing projects, owner review and approval issues, inclement weather considerations, and camp size and camp catering issues.
 It is recommended that the EPC contractor and owner thoroughly analyze these issues and document the results in the schedule basis memorandum.
 The success or failure of the time management of large and complex EPC projects may depend on the quality and detail of the supporting documentation contained in the schedule basis memorandum.

 About the Author